 - Embedded honours currently enrolled in year 2 pass program may apply Direct (Connect to Sydney Student) as a Course Transfer.

-Applications will be available online via Sydney Courses from semester 2, 2015, for 2016 academic year.
-All information on the application process and timelines will also be made available via Sydney Courses.
+More information on the application process and timelines will also be made available via Honours page.

-Q2.
-How can I search for a research supervisor and project?
+How do I find a supervisor and project?

 All available project and supervisor listing can be accessed by logging into the FHS Honours eCommunity on the Learning Management System or LMS.
 If you are an internal applicant you will require your unikey details to login to LMS.
 If you are an external applicant, please email to obtain further information.

 What is the difference between an internal applicant and external applicant?